Skip to main content

 Observe Local Worship And Daily Life

-Explore Nearby Local Food And Offerings
+Explore Nearby Local Food and Offerings

 Near Wat Si Muang, people sell flowers, incense, candles, and food, which are all offerings made to the temples.
 Visiting this area will give tourists a sense of commerce at play as well as its spiritual undertone.
 Most food sold is a mix of simple Lao cuisine, much like any rural Asian country, with traditional cooking methods.
 Eating the local food or observing its preparation adds another dimension to the cultural experience through its connection to spirituality.
 If you want to explore more unique experiences in Vientiane, you can read a blog here.